Surrogacy: Surrogate

-Anthropological studies of surrogates have shown that surrogates engage in various distancing techniques throughout the surrogate pregnancy so as to ensure that they do not become emotionally attached to the baby.
+Anthropological studies of surrogates have shown that surrogates engage in various distancing techniques throughout the surrogate pregnancy so as to avoid becoming emotionally attached to the baby.
 Many surrogates intentionally try to foster the development of emotional attachment between the intended mother and the surrogate child.

-Some surrogates describe feeling empowered by the experience.

 Although gestational surrogates generally report being satisfied with their experience as surrogates, there are cases in which they are not.
 Unmet expectations are associated with dissatisfaction.
 Some women did not feel a certain level of closeness with the couple and others did not feel respected by the couple.
 Some gestational surrogates report emotional distress during the process of surrogacy.
 There may be a lack of access to therapy and emotional support through the surrogate process.

 Gestational surrogates may struggle with postpartum depression and issues with relinquishing the child to their intended parents.
 Immediate postpartum depression has been observed in gestational surrogates at a rate of 0-20%.
 Some surrogates report negative feelings with relinquishing rights to the child immediately after birth, but most negative feelings resolve after some time.

-Child and parents
+Child and intended parents

-A systematic review of 55 studies examining the outcomes for surrogacy for gestational carriers and resulting families showed that there were no major psychological differences in children up to the age of 10 years old that were born from surrogacy compared to those children born from other assisted reproductive technology or those children conceived naturally.
+A systematic review of 55 studies examining the outcomes for surrogacy for surrogates and resulting families showed that there were no major psychological differences in children up to the age of 10 years old that were born from surrogacy compared to those children born from other assisted reproductive technology or those children conceived naturally.

-Gay men who have become fathers using surrogacy have reported similar experiences to those of other couples' who have used surrogacy, including their relationship with both their child and their surrogate.
+Gay men who have become fathers using surrogacy have reported similar experiences to those of other couples who have used surrogacy, including their relationship with both their child and their surrogate.

 A study has followed a cohort of 32 surrogacy, 32 egg donation, and 54 natural conception families through to age seven, reporting the impact of surrogacy on the families and children at ages one, two, and seven.
 At age one, parents through surrogacy showed greater psychological well-being and adaptation to parenthood than those who conceived naturally; there were no differences in infant temperament.
 At age two, parents through surrogacy showed more positive mother–child relationships and less parenting stress on the part of fathers than their natural conception counterparts; there were no differences in child development between these two groups.
 At age seven, the surrogacy and egg donation families showed less positive mother–child interaction than the natural conception families, but there were no differences in maternal positive or negative attitudes or child adjustment.
 The researchers concluded that the surrogacy families continued to function well.